aws-samples/cfn101-workshop/content/intermediate/operations/drift-detection/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 touch resources-import.txt
 :::
-1. Copy the code below and replace the `resources-import.txt` For the [**Identifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), specify the instance's **Physical ID**, that you noted earlier as part of this challenge.
+1. Copy the code below and replace the `resources-import.txt`.
+For the [**Identifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), specify the instance's **Physical ID**, that you noted earlier as part of this challenge.
 :::code{language=json showLineNumbers=false showCopyAction=true}
 [
   {